Union Pacific 4014: Excursion service

-In May 2022, one month after No. 3985 was donated to the Railroading Heritage of Midwest America in Silvis, Illinois, the museum announced a plan to convert No. 4014's original tender, No. 25-C-116, to carry fuel oil instead of coal.
-This would enable the Big Boy to use its original tender, allowing Tender No. 25-C-311 to be reunited with the Challenger.
-In July 2025, however, the RRHMA cancelled these plans.
+In May 2022, one month after No. 3985 was donated to the Railroading Heritage of Midwest America (RRHMA) in Silvis, Illinois, the museum announced a plan to convert No. 4014's No. 25-C-116 tender to carry fuel oil instead of coal.
+This would enable the Big Boy to use its original tender, allowing tender No. 25-C-311 to be reunited with No. 3985.
 In late July 2022, No. 4014 pulled the Museum Special excursion between Cheyenne and the Denver Union Station to benefit the Union Pacific Railroad Museum.
 (Note: UP originally announced on April 11, 2022, that No. 4014 would tour the Northwestern United States, starting on June 26 in commemoration of UP's 160th anniversary, but the tour was canceled on April 22 so UP could reduce supply chain congestion.)
-On September 14, 2022, No. 4014 was fired up to move Union Pacific 5511 from the Cheyenne roundhouse and around the yard for testing before the 2-10-2 locomotive left for the RRHMA two months later.
+On September 14, 2022, No. 4014 was fired up to move Union Pacific 5511 from the Cheyenne roundhouse and around the yard for testing before the locomotive left for the RRHMA two months later.

 In June 2023, No. 4014 ran from Cheyenne to Omaha, Nebraska, with the Home Run Express Tour, for display at Charles Schwab Field Omaha on June 15–21 and 24–25.
 During the return journey to Cheyenne on June 29, No. 4014 banked a stalled freight train up the grade in Blair, Nebraska.
 Two cab rides on the July 3 journey from Pine Bluffs, Wyoming, to Cheyenne were sold for $9,500 apiece to benefit the Union Pacific Railroad Museum.
 (Note: UP's original plan was to auction off one cab ride.
 But on June 23, UP informed its Steam Club members that the auction "was manipulated by an individual and did not result in an award to the highest bidder" and that as a result, the museum would sell two tickets, priced at $9,500 each, at 5 p.m.
 CDT on its website.)